 Once you start to gather different battery packs and more charagers, having every connector the same makes life much easier.
-Some people prefer " Deans " connectors, but personally I prefer Andersons.
-There are all sorts of other options available, but i highly recommend andersons.
+Some people prefer " Deans " or " Bullets ' or xyz connectors, but personally I prefer Andersons.

 Better Tool :

-And they are made to run on 120v, they will consume the rated watts at 120v, however, with lower voltage they will consume less power, so at 60v you can expect roughly half the rated watts.
+They are made to run on 120v AC house voltage, they will consume the rated watts at 120v, however, with lower voltage they will consume less power, so at 60v you can expect roughly half the rated watts.

-The higher watt bulbs have less resistance and allow more energy to flow thru them in the process shine brighter..
+The higher watt bulbs have less resistance and allow more energy to flow thru them and in the process, shine brighter..

 As long as the battery being used has less voltage than 120v, the bulbs will not blow.

-Do not make the mistake of using automotive bulbs rated at 12v, those will blow as soon as you go over 14v or so..
-However if you want to drain a single cell or a few cells below or at 12v, they can also work fine !
+Do not make the mistake of using automotive bulbs rated at 12v, however if you want to drain a single cell or a few cells below or at 12v, they can also work fine !

 For the complicated answer, see: Ohm's Law !

 Lower voltage will result in less light, more voltage = brighter = more amps

 There you have it, a cheap way to exercise your battery packs !